DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 ## `src/Dfe.PlanTech.Infrastructure.ServiceBus`

-### `CmsWebHookPayload.ContentType` likely returns the wrong value

-`CmsWebHookPayload.ContentType` is defined as `Sys.Type`, which in the Contentful webhook payload is always the system type — `"Entry"` or `"Asset"` — not the content type ID (e.g. `"page"`, `"category"`).
-The actual content type ID lives at `sys.contentType.sys.id`.
-If `ICmsCache.InvalidateCacheAsync` uses the content type to target which cache keys to invalidate, it would always receive `"Entry"` or `"Asset"` and never correctly scope the invalidation to the right content type.
-This is worth verifying urgently as it could mean cache invalidation is silently broken.

 ### Retry is implemented by creating a new message rather than using Service Bus's native mechanisms

 `MessageRetryHandler` completes the original message and enqueues a brand-new `ServiceBusMessage` with an incremented `DeliveryAttempts` custom property.
 Azure Service Bus has first-class support for this via `AbandonMessageAsync` (which increments the built-in `DeliveryCount` and re-queues automatically) and `DeferMessageAsync` (for delayed retry).
 The hand-rolled approach loses the original `MessageId`, `EnqueuedTime`, and other metadata, and duplicates functionality the platform provides for free.
 The `MaxDeliveryCount` setting on the queue itself would handle dead-lettering without custom logic.

-### Unhandled exceptions in `ContentfulServiceBusProcessor` dead-letter immediately with no retry

-If an exception escapes the `MessageHandler` method (i.e. is not caught by `CmsWebHookMessageProcessor`), the message is immediately dead-lettered.
-This means a single transient error — a momentary Redis unavailability, a network timeout — permanently removes a cache invalidation event from the queue.
-The handler should call `AbandonMessageAsync` for unexpected exceptions so Service Bus's built-in retry policy applies.

-### `Newtonsoft.Json` used here while the rest of the solution uses `System.Text.Json`

-This is the only project in the solution that references `Newtonsoft.Json`.
-Everything else, including the Redis serialisation layer, uses `System.Text.Json`.
-Two JSON libraries in the same application is unnecessary complexity — the serialisation behaviour is subtly different between them and it doubles the attack surface for deserialization vulnerabilities.

-### `ServiceBusAction` enum is defined but never used

-`ServiceBusAction` (`NotSet`, `DeadLetter`, `Complete`) exists in the codebase but is not referenced anywhere.
-It is dead code and should be removed.

 ---

 ## `src/Dfe.PlanTech.Infrastructure.SignIn`

-### `services.BuildServiceProvider()` called during service registration

-`ServiceCollectionExtensions.ConfigureOpenIdConnect` calls `services.BuildServiceProvider()` to resolve an `ILogger` instance.
-This is a well-known anti-pattern explicitly warned against in the ASP.NET Core docs — it creates a second root `IServiceProvider`, causing singleton services to be instantiated twice and scoped services to resolve incorrectly.
-The logger should instead be resolved lazily inside the event handler via `context.HttpContext.RequestServices`.

-### `GetDsiReference` uses `.Single()` with no error handling

-`UserClaimsExtensions.GetDsiReference` calls `.Single()` on the claims enumerable filtered by `nameidentifier`.
-If no matching claim exists, or if there are multiple, this throws an `InvalidOperationException` during the authentication callback — giving the user a generic error with no actionable message and no logged context about which user was affected.
-At minimum this should use `.SingleOrDefault()` with a guard that calls `context.Fail()` with a descriptive message, consistent with how the rest of `OnUserInformationReceivedEvent` handles failures.

 ### `UserClaimsExtensions` entirely excluded from code coverage